Ficool

 "…We'll explain everything," Officer Takashi said carefully.
 "But we need you to come with us to the station.
 We need to take some statements from you."

+His breathing was getting worse.
 "Answer me right here… what do you mean he struggled?"

 Then, slowly, they nodded.

+Officer Takashi exhaled and stepped forward.
 "It… wasn't a usual struggle," he said.
 "It almost felt like he was mauled by a wild animal."

 "A wild animal?"
-Ren asked, his voice lower now.
+Ren's voice dropped.
+Cold.

 "Yes," Officer Nakamura replied.
 "Our experts are saying… it's more like a bear."